diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US371/readme.md

 ### 4.1 Realisation

-The following sequence diagram illustrates the interaction flow between the user interface, controller, proxy, server, and repositories:
+The following sequence diagram illustrates the interaction flow between the user interface, controller, network proxy, socket layer, server components, and repositories:

 ![Sequence Diagram for US371](images/sequence_diagram_us371.svg)

 The process begins in the `SendFeedbackProposalUI`, where the **Customer** requests to view all show proposals that are pending a decision.
-The UI triggers the `SendFeedbackProposalController`, which initiates a multistep lookup process to retrieve the customer identity and corresponding pending proposals.
+The UI triggers the `SendFeedbackProposalController`, which initiates a multistep lookup process to determine the authenticated user and fetch the proposals addressed to their customer account.

-The controller first requests the associated `ShodroneUser` using the authenticated user credentials.
-This request is serialized and sent through the network via the `CustomerAppProtocolProxy`, using a TCP socket.
-On the server side, the `CustomerAppServer` receives the request, which is parsed and processed by the `CustomerAppMessageParser` and delegated to the `UserAppServerController`.
-The controller queries the `ShodroneUserRepository` and returns the user information, which is sent back through the same communication chain and deserialized by the `MarshallerUnmarshaller`.
+First, the controller retrieves the authenticated `ShodroneUser` by delegating to the `CustomerAppProtocolProxy`.
+The proxy constructs a `GetShodroneUserRequest` and sends it via TCP using the `ClientSocket`.
+The `CustomerAppServer` receives and parses the request through the `CustomerAppMessageParser`, which delegates the operation to the `UserAppServerController`.
+The user repository (`ShodroneUserRepository`) is queried, and the result is returned to the client, where the `MarshallerUnmarshaller` deserializes the response into a `ShodroneUserDTO`.

-Once the user information is available, the controller proceeds to retrieve the `Customer` entity and finally the list of proposals pending decision using the `DeliveryReportingRepository`.
+With the user data retrieved, the controller continues by requesting the `Customer` information and then the list of show proposals pending feedback.
+The proxy builds and sends respective requests (`GetCustomerOfRepresentativeRequest`, `GetProposalsOfCustomerRequest`) through the socket.
+On the server side, the `CustomerRepository` and the `DeliveryReportingRepository` are queried to retrieve the relevant data.
+The resulting proposals are returned and presented to the customer.

-After the list of pending proposals is displayed, the customer selects one and is prompted to accept or reject it, optionally providing textual feedback.
+After reviewing the available proposals, the customer selects one and is prompted to accept or reject it, optionally providing textual feedback.

-Upon submission, the controller invokes the `sendFeedbackProposal(...)` method, which constructs a `SendFeedbackProposalRequest` and sends it through the proxy using a TCP socket.
-The request is parsed on the server side and routed to the `handleFeedbackProposal()` method of the `UserAppServerController`.

-This method uses the `ShowProposalRepository` to locate and update the selected proposal with the customer’s decision and feedback.
-The result is wrapped in a `SendFeedbackProposalResponse`, which is sent back through the network, deserialized, and returned to the controller.
-The UI then shows a confirmation message to the user.
+When the feedback is submitted, the controller calls `sendFeedbackProposal(...)` on the proxy.
+A `SendFeedbackProposalRequest` is constructed and sent via the `ClientSocket`.
+On the server side, the `handleProposalFeedback(...)` method in the `UserAppServerController` processes the request.
+This method accesses the `ShowProposalRepository`, where the matching proposal is located and its state updated according to the customer's decision and feedback.
+The proposal is then persisted.

+A `SendFeedbackProposalResponse` is created and returned to the client, where it is parsed and interpreted.
+The controller then informs the UI of the outcome, and a confirmation message is shown to the customer.

 This design ensures a clear separation of concerns:

-- The **UI** handles user input and interaction.
+- The **UI** manages user interaction and decision capture.
-- The **controller** coordinates between user interaction, proxy communication, and business logic.
+- The **controller** coordinates between user actions and the domain logic.
-- The **proxy** is responsible for request formatting and communication via sockets.
+- The **network proxy** handles message preparation and socket communication.
+- The **socket layer** abstracts low-level network transport.
-- The **parser** interprets messages and delegates them to the appropriate server-side logic.
+- The **message parser** interprets incoming requests and responses.
-- The **server controller** encapsulates the domain logic and updates the aggregate state.
+- The **server controller** executes the domain logic and updates aggregate state.
-- The **repositories** are used for reading (`DeliveryReportingRepository`) and writing (`ShowProposalRepository`) domain data.
+- The **repositories** provide persistent access to both customer-related information (`DeliveryReportingRepository`, `CustomerRepository`) and proposal lifecycle (`ShowProposalRepository`).

 ### 4.2.
 Acceptance Tests